Welcome message…

 Biography

-Peter Knapp is a literary agent and partner with Park & Fine Literary and Media.
+Peter Knapp is a literary agent and partner with Park, Fine & Brower Literary Management.
 First joining Park Literary in 2011, Peter Knapp represents authors of middle grade and young adult fiction.
 His clients include New York Times bestselling and award-winning authors, such as Soman Chainani, Lindsay Cummings, Sara Holland, Will Walton, Emily Bain Murphy, and more.
 Before joining Park Literary (now PFLM), he was at Floren Shieh Productions, a book-scouting agency working with film clients, and he continues to actively look for cinematic manuscripts with great hooks, as well as literary stories with awards-potential.
 A graduate of New York University, Pete now lives in Brooklyn with his husband.

 Notes